Reviewing Surge Components (SPRS) and Its Peers

-Surge Components (OTCMKTS:SPRS – Get Rating) is one of 25 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Surge Components to related businesses based on the strength of its analyst recommendations, institutional ownership, valuation, risk, profitability, dividends and earnings.
+Surge Components (OTCMKTS:SPRS – Get Rating) is one of 25 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Surge Components to related businesses based on the strength of its valuation, risk, analyst recommendations, profitability, dividends, earnings and institutional ownership.

 Analyst Ratings

-This is a breakdown of recent recommendations for Surge Components and its peers, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for Surge Components and its rivals, as provided by MarketBeat.

 |Sell Ratings